awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/environments-cfg-alb.md

 Use the **Application Load Balancer listener** dialog box settings to choose the port and protocol on which the listener listens to traffic\.
 If you choose the HTTPS protocol, configure SSL settings\.

-Before you configure an HTTPS listener, ensure that you have a valid SSL certificate\.
-Create a new certificate using AWS Certificate Manager \(ACM\), or upload a certificate and key to AWS Identity and Access Management \(IAM\)\.
+Before you can configure an HTTPS listener, ensure that you have a valid SSL certificate\.
+Do one of the following:
++ If AWS Certificate Manager is [available in your AWS Region](http://docs.aws.amazon.com/general/latest/gr/rande.html#acm_region), create or import a certificate using AWS Certificate Manager \(ACM\)\.
 For more information about requesting an ACM certificate, see [Request a Certificate](https://docs.aws.amazon.com/acm/latest/userguide/gs-acm-request.html) in the *AWS Certificate Manager User Guide*\.
 For more information about importing third\-party certificates into ACM, see [Importing Certificates](https://docs.aws.amazon.com/acm/latest/userguide/import-certificate.html) in the *AWS Certificate Manager User Guide*\.
-If ACM isn't [available in your AWS Region](http://docs.aws.amazon.com/general/latest/gr/rande.html#acm_region), upload your existing certificate and key to IAM\.
++ If ACM isn't [available in your AWS Region](http://docs.aws.amazon.com/general/latest/gr/rande.html#acm_region), upload your existing certificate and key to IAM\.
+For more information about creating and uploading certificates to IAM, see [Working with Server Certificates](https://docs.aws.amazon.com/IAM/latest/UserGuide/ManagingServerCerts.html) in the *IAM User Guide*\.

-For more information about creating and uploading certificates to IAM, see [Working with Server Certificates](https://docs.aws.amazon.com/IAM/latest/UserGuide/ManagingServerCerts.html) in *IAM User Guide*\.
-For more detail on configuring HTTPS and working with certificates in Elastic Beanstalk, see [Configuring HTTPS for your Elastic Beanstalk Environment](configuring-https.md)\.
+For more detail on configuring HTTPS and working with certificates in Elastic Beanstalk, see [Configuring HTTPS for Your Elastic Beanstalk Environment](configuring-https.md)\.

 ### Processes<a name="environments-cfg-alb-console-processes"></a>